-Week 4: Excavation Monday July 10 to Sunday July 16 (Interregional Interactions; weekend ceramic workshop in Dos Mangas
+Week 4: Excavation Monday July 7 to Sunday July 13 (Interregional Interactions; weekend field trip)

 Each day Monday-Thursday, a different pair of students will stay back for extended lab tutorials.
 Fridays will be a lab day for all students (these days may change depending on weather conditions).
 See Excavation Schedule below.